sparrow629/Tumblr_Crawler/README.md

 #update 5.5 Stable version
 Fix the url decoding problem, then there will be no more 'url not found' problem which can be viewed from the browser.

+#update 6.0
+Tumblr update the format of videos' url.
+So the version before 6.0 may not download the video.
+I modify the  regular expression.

 #Envirment
 Development under Python3.5 with some basic packages, such as requests.